- Editor Rating

 Tax Loss Harvesting

-Although Schwab Intelligent Portfolios does indeed offer this service, we don’t like the fact that is in only available on balances of more than $50,000.
+Although Schwab Intelligent Portfolios does indeed offer this service, I don’t like the fact that is in only available on balances of more than $50,000.
 After all, this element of the service is where other robo-advisors really do offer something useful to Investors.
 With all the complexities that can arise from selling, if it a function that is much-loved by those who use robo-advisor services.
 If you don’t have the minimum they require, it can be a real turn-off and is probably why Schwab Intelligent Portfolios will lose some business to their competition.

 Cash Positions in Portfolios